aspnetzero/documents/blog-posts/en/angular-http-only-cookie.md

 ### Configure `TokenAuthController.cs`

-* Create a new methods to add access token and refresh token as HttpOnly cookies.
+* Create a new method to add access token and refresh token as HttpOnly cookies.

 ```csharp
 private void AddAccessTokenCookie(string accessToken)